A Simple Guide to Guitar Intervals and How To Quickly Learn Them

 Minor Intervals Art

-• Minor 6th (m6): The minor 6th is formed by lowering the major 6th by a semitone.
+• Minor 6th (m6): The minor 6th is formed by lowering the major 6th by a half-step.
 In C major, the interval from C to Ab creates a more introspective, mellow tone compared to the major 6th.

 Perfect Intervals: The Unison, 4th, 5th, and Octave